digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 Receive modem status events
 ---------------------------

-A local XBee device is able to determine when it connects to a network, when it is disconnected, and when any kind of error or other events occur.
-The local device generates these events, and they can be handled using the XBee Python library via the modem status frames reception.
+A local XBee is able to determine when it connects to a network, when it is disconnected, and when any kind of error or other events occur.
+The local device generates these events, and they can be handled using the XBee Python Library via the modem status frames reception.

 When a modem status frame is received, you are notified through the callback of a custom listener so you can take the proper actions depending on the event received.

-For that purpose, you must subscribe or register to the modem status reception service using a modem status listener as parameter with the method ``add_modem_status_received_callback``.
+For that purpose, subscribe or register to the modem status reception service using a modem status listener as parameter with the method ``add_modem_status_received_callback()``.

 **Subscribe to modem status reception service**